 Additionally, top brands formulate inks with quality ingredients, usually organic, that encourage faster healing.

-They will also use proper aftercare materials, including a wrap to keep your tattoo safe right after you get inked.
-Your artist will let you know how long to leave this on, be sure to take their advice!
+They will also use proper aftercare materials, including aftercare soap and lotion and a wrap to keep your tattoo safe right after you get inked.

 Most people imagine a tattoo needle going as deep into the skin as an injection.
 We’re here to tell you this is not at all what a tattoo needle is like!

 Though they appear to be quite long, most of the needle sits within the tattoo machine itself.
 Only about 1-2 millimetres of it stick out of the end of the machine, which is exactly how deep the dermis layer of your skin is.

 This is important because if the needle goes deeper than this it will cause damage and excess bleeding, while if it is too shallow the ink won’t penetrate and will “bleed out” while healing, resulting in a patchy tattoo.